tentixo/air-gapped-backups/docs/Home.md

 ### Preparation before sign-up

 1. Select a new domain: `examplevault.com`
-2. Select what email provider to use
+2. Select what email provider to use for your new domain.
 3. Select share mailbox names for the root admin and base communication:
    1. root (name & email): `Cloud Admin cloud@examplevault.com`
    2. Billing: `billing@examplevault.com`